WhiskersReneeWe/LinuxServerDeployLightsail/README.md

 # Linux Server Configuration and Web Application Deployment

-## Udacity Fullstack Nanodegree Final Project
+## Udacity Fullstack Nanodegree Capstone Project
 The goal of this Capstone project is to deploy a web application built from a previous project to a publicly accessible Ubuntu linux server.
 I use AWS Lightsail instance as the Virtual linux server and Ubuntu as its operating system for this project.

 ## Project Summary